ObaidaMuqbel/Operating-Systems-Technical-Journal/index.md

 sudo ufw enable
 sudo ufw status verbose
 4.3 User Privilege Management
-A non-root administrative user was created:
+A non-root administrative user was created and added to the sudo group:

 bash
 Copy code